Skip to Content

 Fully declarativeOption validationText wrapping/alignment

-Type-checkedOption requirementsParagraphs and lists
+Type-checked1Option requirementsParagraphs and lists

-Highly configurableValue constraintsCustom error phrases
+Tree-shakeable2Value constraintsCustom error phrases

 Browser-compatibleName suggestionsSGR colors and styles

-30KB minifiedSubcommandsOption grouping/hiding
+35KB minifiedSubcommandsOption grouping/hiding

-ESM-nativeAsynchronous callbacksUsage strings
+ESM-nativeAsynchronous callbacksUsage statements

-Online documentationGNU’s short-options
+Online documentationGNU’s short-optionsANSI template literals

 Motivation

-Why use this library when there are already many good argument parsers on npm?
+Why use this library when there are already many good argument parsers on npm ?

 Installation